 Learn about Radon during Radon Action Month

 January is National Radon Action Month.
 For more information, you can attend a free presentation during January at a branch of the Washoe County Library.
-Free test kits will be offered at these presentations and through February 28, 2013, at the Nevada Radon Education Program, 4955 Energy Way, Reno, NV 89502.
-The office phone number is (888) 723-6610.
+Free test kits will be offered at these presentations and through February 28, 2014, at the Nevada Radon Education Program (NREP), 4955 Energy Way, Reno, NV 89502.
+The program phone number is (888) 723-6610.

 How Prevalent is Radon in the Reno / Tahoe Region?With our granitic soil, radon in the Reno / Lake Tahoe region is present in higher concentrations than many other areas of the United States.
 Our average is 2 to 4 pCi/L (picocuries per liter of air), with the U.S. Environmental Protection Agency (EPA) recommending homes be repaired if the radon measurement falls in this range.
 Of course, what happens to be in your home or building depends on numerous factors, which is why a test for radon should be performed to assess the situation before attempting to fix a problem.
 Any home in the Reno / Lake Tahoe area should be suspect, but you can't tell without testing.